-Boosting earned revenue: The Commission has responded effectively to legislated mandates to earn revenue through fees and donations.
+Boosting earned revenue: The Commission responded effectively to legislated mandates to earn revenue through fees and donations.
 As the Commission continued to make the case that a balance of public funding and fees is needed to have a healthy park system, the agency continued to do what it could to meet its own fiscal needs.
 Because of these efforts, earned revenue more than doubled from \$20 million to more than \$50 million annually between 2007 and 2016.
-Between 2011 and 2015, overnight accommodation revenue increased by 24 percent as the agency adopted a demand-responsive pricing system.
-Discover Pass revenue increased by more than 30 percent.

-While the user cost of the Discover Pass ranks in the lowest tier among state park passes nationwide, it generates the fourth-highest revenue of any state park day-use fee in the country.
-(National Association of State Parks Directors, 2014-15).
+Between 2011 and 2015, overnight accommodation revenue increased by 24 percent as the agency moved to a more demand-responsive pricing system and Discover Pass revenue increased by more than 30 percent.
+While the cost of the Discover Pass ranks amongst the lowest tier of state park passes, it generates the fourth-highest revenue of any state park day-use fee in the country.
+(National Assoc. of State Parks Directors, 2014-15).

 Earned revenue has continued to increase.
 However, the increase has not offset the loss in tax support that started in the 2007-09 budget cycle.
-Since that time, the amount of earned revenue that supports State Parks operations is up from about 30 percent to about 80 percent.
-As demands on the park system grow over time, revenue from fees will not be enough to adequately maintain the park system.
+Over the years, the amount of earned revenue that supports State Parks operations has changed from about 30 percent to currently about 80 percent.
+As demands on the park system grow over time, revenue from fees will not be sufficient to adequately maintain the park system.
 Today, the nationwide trend among state park systems includes a mix of stable public funding and use fees.
 No other state park system of comparable size and mission relies solely on use fees.

-One essential element of the Commission's mission - natural and cultural heritage protection - does not generate direct revenue.
-Yet, these core stewardship activities are essential for sustaining the state's environmental health, vibrant economy, quality of life, and a legacy for future generations.
-Because stewardship activities benefit all Washingtonians, the Commission stands firm in its conviction that broad public financing is appropriate and must be an essential component of park system funding.
+A meaningful and significant element of the Commission's mission - natural and cultural heritage protection - does not generate direct revenue.
+Yet, these types of core activities are essential for sustaining the state's environmental health, vibrant economy, quality of life and legacy for future generations.
+Because these activities benefit all Washingtonians, the Commission stands firm in its conviction that broad public financing is appropriate and must be an essential component of park system funding.